earthlab/tutorials/documentation/Google_Earth_Engine_Python_API.md

 # Introduction to Google Earth Engine's Python API

+Author: Matt Oakley

-In addition to the web-based IDE Google Earth Engine also provides a Python API that can be used on your local machine without the need to utilize a browser.
-While the capabilities of this API are much less compared to what can be accomplished through the Code Editor/IDE, you may still find it to be of use.
+In addition to the web-based IDE Google Earth Engine also provides a Python API that can be used on your local machine without the need to utilize a browser, although the capabilities of this API are reduced compared to the Code Editor/IDE.
 This tutorial will go over how to setup the API on your machine as well as some basic Python scripts utilizing the API.
 It is important to note that the Python API does not support any kind of visual output; therefore, it is highly recommended that you use the Code Editor IDE.

 ## Setup